jkb91jkb91/JenkinsCreator/README.md

-# Jenkins VM Setup - Terraform IaC for Jenkins Configuration
+# Jenkins JCASC VM Setup on AWS EC2
+# Used Iac Tools: Ansible & Terraform
 <a name="readme-top"></a>
 <!-- ABOUT THE PROJECT -->
 ## About The Project